viniguazz/object-oriented-systems-development-course-UFSC/unit 1/Unit 1 - notebook.md

 # Intro

+OOP is a method that aims to organize the code in a way that get closer to real world.

-Object: a computational representation of a certain entity, geared towards executing a certain task, with well defined limits.
+* Object: a computational representation of a certain entity, geared towards executing a certain task, with well defined limits.
 It's a collection of data (attributes) and operations (methods) that operate the data, representing a logic entity in the system.

-Abstraction: identify the important aspects of a phenomenon and ignore it's details.
+* Abstraction: identify the important aspects of a phenomenon and ignore it's details.

-Class: the defition of a group of objects with common properties and behaviours.
+* Class: the defition of a group comprised of objects that share common properties and behaviors.

 An object is an instatiation of a class.